Maria Novaro

 María Novaro (born María Luisa Novaro Peñaloza; September 11, 1951, in Mexico City) is a Mexican film director.
 She was among the first generation of female filmmakers to graduate from a film school in Mexico.
-She has made five feature films and fourteen short films.
+She has made six feature films and fourteen short films.
 Within the Mexican film industry, she has been a cinematographer, sound mixer, director, screenwriter and editor.
 Today, Novaro is one of the best known Mexican filmmakers to come out of the New Mexican Cinema and her films express Millian's idea of cinema in feminine.

 Education

 María Novaro studied sociology at the National Autonomous University of Mexico, UNAM.
 After gaining some interest in filmmaking she decided to study film at the Centro Universitario de Estudios Cinematográficos based in UNAM.
 In 1981, while at the Centro Universitario de Estudios Cinematográficos, she made her first short films Lavaderos, sobre las olas and De encaje y azúcar all on a super 8 camera.
 Later became a member of the Cine Mujer collective, which was a women's film collective interested in women's stories and creating opportunities for women in the Mexican film industry, and who joins her countryman and fellow director Jaime Humberto Hermosillo in her desire to make films that contemplate the macho-dominated culture of Mexico— she from the feminine perspective (not feminist, she insists), he from the homosexual one.
 It is this collective in which Novaro directed Es la Primera Vez in 1981.